Polidea/PLXCoreBluetooth-RACExtensions/README.md

 ##### Scanning

-Scan method returns signal with first `count` scanned peripherals for given services.
+Scan method returns signal with first `count` scanned peripherals info tuples (peripheral, advertisementData, RSSI) for given services.
 For infinite scan count there should be passed `PLXCBCentralManagerScanInfiniteCount`.

 If scan is limited and all peripherals are discovered `stopScan` will be called automatically.